What Is the Operating Expense Ratio (OER)?

 If Company XYZ were a real estate company, it might calculate the OER on a potential property similarly.

 Let's assume Company XYZ is considering renting a property to tenants for $100,000 a month.
 They would have to pay $35,000 a month in utilities, maintenance, insurance, and upkeep.
 In this case:

 OER = $35,000 / $100,000 = 35% per month

-As such, the OER is also a measure of managerial flexibility and competency that makes companies easier to compare.
-However, it is important to note that some industries have higher OERs than others.
-This is why comparing OERs is generally most meaningful among companies within the same industry, and the definition of "high" or "low" expenses should be made within this context.
+It’s important to note, however, that some industries have higher OERs than others.
+Comparing OERs is generally most meaningful among companies within the same industry, and the definition of 'high' or 'low' expenses should be made within this context.